enienws/CarND-Advanced-Lane-Lines/writeup.md

 In project video, one should notice that, system starts to perform a little badly in changing cotings of asphalt.

 I have performed too many tests in order to find the best threshold set for the given problem but after a while this work seems unnecessary since finding such a threshold set is impossible.
 As I have mentioned an adaptive thresholding mechanism can  be implemented or a machine learning model should be used in order to determine lane lines.

+### After review:
+I have started to use LAB colorspace.
+The B channel is very successful on detecting the yellow lane.
+Additionally I have started to use L channel of HLS colorspace.
+I noticed that L channel is better on detecting the lane lines especially white dashed lanes.

+I have applied Contrast Limited Adaptive Histogram Equalization, CLAHE.
+Applying histogram equalization makes each algorithm run better.